 LYSOCLEAR may be the first SENS therapy to make it to the clinic.
-What do you think may be the next one?
+What do you think might be the next one?

 Can you tell us more about your work on acute myeloid leukemia?
 Do you base your approach to this disease on the OncoSENS paradigm, or is it something different?

 This is an entirely different project.
 Some years ago, a paper was published that stated rats who were fed a nano compound called buckminsterfullerene had a doubling of their lifespan as compared to controls.
 However, this initial work was not a lifespan study.
-It was a chronic toxicology study at the rats just happened to be allowed to live out their lives.
-It was underpowered, and not designed as a proper lifespan study.
+It was a chronic toxicology study, and the rats just happened to be allowed to live out their lives.
+It was underpowered and not designed as a proper lifespan study.

 In the past few years, senescent cell clearance has been a hot topic in the field of geroprotection.
 Would you like to work on this type of treatment as well in the future?

 There are other groups that appear to be well positioned to lead the charge with senescent cell clearance, so it is unclear to me what we might be able to contribute to this work.
 I suspect that our attention will likely be applied towards other areas once our LYSOCLEAR program is in the clinic.

 What are the main obstacles you have met at the early stage of your project?
 How could the general public and active supporters eventually help aging researchers the most?

 The recurring challenge I see in the aging space is that the overwhelming majority of “anti-aging” researchers have little to no formal scientific training or wet lab experience (and it shows), or they are basic scientists.
 Virtually none have translational experience – that is, experience moving benchtop discoveries into a path towards commercialization.